-Baltimore, Maryland November 29, 2016
+Baltimore, Maryland October 12, 2017

-Management's Discussion and Analysis As of and for the year ended December 31, 2015
+State of South Carolina Deferred Compensation Program Management's Discussion and Analysis As of and for the year ended December 31, 2016

-This section presents management's discussion and analysis of the financial position and performance of the State of South Carolina Deferred Compensation Program (Program) and is intended to provide an overview of the Program's financial activities as of and for the years ended December 31, 2015 and 2014.
+This section presents management's discussion and analysis of the financial position and performance of the State of South Carolina Deferred Compensation Program (Program) and is intended to provide an overview of the Program's financial activities as of and for the years ended December 31, 2016 and 2015.
 It is intended to be a narrative supplement to the Program's financial statements.